Read on to discover the best beaches in Sri Lanka and why they should feature in your customized trip to spectacular Sri Lanka!

 This is one of the most beautiful and busiest horseshoe-shaped beaches, with a motley of cafes, shacks, all-budget hotels and ruins of old colonial buildings.

-The natural lagoon of Wijaya Beach forms a safe paddling pool for tots, while between the rocks lie natural jacuzzi’s.
+The natural lagoon of Wijaya Beach forms a safe paddling pool for tots, while between the rocks lie many a natural Jacuzzi.

-A couple of kilometers east of Unawatuna lies the unspoiled beach of Thalpe, providing tranquillity to visitors unaccustomed to Unawatuna’s fast pace.
+A couple of kilometers east of Unawatuna lies the unspoiled beach of Thalpe, providing tranquility to visitors unaccustomed to Unawatuna’s fast pace.

 Thalpe’s reef with undisturbed golden sand has areas safe for swimming and surfing during the season.

-Nestled on Sri Lanka’s south easternmost tip is a piece of paradise, Tangalle Beach, a splendid stretch of off-white sands kissed by azure waters and coconut palm-laced beaches.
+Nestled on the south eastern-most tip is a piece of paradise, Tangalle Beach.
+A splendid stretch of off-white sands kissed by azure waters and coconut palms, Tangalle is undoubtedly one of the best beaches in Sri Lanka.

 Tangalle exudes an old-world charm and is the defining point between the panoramic tropical coves of the southwest coast and the long, wave-lashed beaches on the island’s southeastern corner.